 - Enable your Workflow for production automation.

-Creating a new Workflow
+1. Add new Workflow

 The next step is to choose an event trigger.
 This dictates what key action taken by your customers will trigger this flow.
 Click on the dropdown to choose an event, such as “Create Order” or “Create Account.”
 These events correspond to the reserved and custom events you send Sift Science.